micro-lc/micro-lc.github.io/docs/add-ons/backend/middleware.md

 ## Service configuration

-The service accepts a JSON configuration file containing containing information on the [content types](#content-type) and on the [headers](#headers) to apply to file responses.
+The service accepts a JSON configuration file containing information on the [content types](#content-type) and on the [headers](#headers) to apply to file responses.

 The service will use the `SERVICE_CONFIG_PATH` [environment variable](#environment-variables) to locate the configuration